Boston Government Service Center: Plaza

 The building surrounds a large pedestrian plaza, which sits atop a two-level parking garage, largely hidden from public view.
-The plaza has an irregular and complex design, due to the irregular street pattern in the city.
-The plaza was originally designed with swirling terraced levels, never constructed.
+The plaza has an irregular and complex design, due to the irregular street pattern.
+The plaza was originally designed with swirling terraced levels, which were not constructed.

 Original plans called for a three-level plaza, sloping 2.5 feet, which would converge on curved stairs.
-The concrete plaza would be striated, in three different textures from rough to smooth.
-The plaza, together with the planned tower, was to resemble in shape, size, and feeling, the piazzas del Campo and San Marco in Italy.
+The concrete plaza would be striated, in three different textures from rough to smooth.The plaza, together with the planned tower, was to resemble in shape, size, and feeling, the piazzas del Campo and San Marco in Italy.
 The plaza was to be decorated in a similar festive way, with benches, sculptures, and plantings, together with the flags of the 50 US states around the perimeter.
 The buildings surrounding the plaza were to all be stepped-back, allowing in more light and becoming suggestive of an amphitheater with rows of seats.
 The plaza itself would be a concave shape, complementing the convex shape of nearby Beacon Hill.
 Its design as an enclosed, well-defined area was made in reaction to Boston City Hall Plaza and other designs by Modernist architects.

 Design

 Paul Rudolph was the coordinating architect on the project, and also designed the plaza, garage, and landscaping.
 Rudolph was a practicing architect at the time, as well as chair of the Yale School of Architecture.
 Desmond & Lord designed the Lindemann Building with Rudolph, and Shepley Bulfinch Richardson and Abbott designed the Hurley Building.
-Although Rudolph is primarily listed as the coordinator for the project, the design's strength and consistency across the site, as well as its matching Rudolph's design aesthetic, are all suggestive of Rudolph being the most prominent architect for the entire project.
+Although Rudolph is primarily listed as the coordinator for the project, the design's strength and consistency across the site, as well as its aesthetic, are all suggestive of Rudolph being the most prominent architect for the entire project.

 The structure was designed in contrast to the City Hall a few blocks away, and was inspired by the idea of an amphitheater that would allow citizens to experience civic dramas unfolding.
 Rudolph viewed the grandiose and monumental quality of the structure as appropriate to the aims of the Great Society.
 Architectural writers have attributed the buildings to the concept of big government, showing that the state has made a large investment in its residents.

 Rudolph designed the complex in the style today known as Brutalism, though Rudolph never used the term.
 He chose this form in opposition to the era's typical glass-walled International style office buildings, which he considered dull and monotonous.
 The state service center's concrete walls were solid and monumental, and recalled brick masonry.